ForMyFreedom/UEM-Danmaku/README.md

 A test game to know more about the Godot Mono Engine, using references of my college, UEM,  to make a game 'Danmaku-like' (I know well that regular Danmaku isn't this way...
 But just belive that is!)

 # Warning
-Before you start reading, is extremely important to know that this project is no more than just a joke.
+Before you start reading, is extremely important to know that this project is no more than just a joke [The biggest proof is that all game is in portuguese, but this readme in english!].
 Don't took anything here seriously.
 Even close this repos if you didn't like my meme-aprrouch of creation.
 I'am really sorry if this the case, but this repos is no more than my first test on github, then, why not make some stupid laugths?!

 ## wtf is this?
 You think i know?
 Pff